Books for a Better Life Awards Event History

 Who We honor

-Authors who published a self-improvement book in 2012 (copyright date must correlate).
-The chapter will accept submissions from May 21 through September 14, 2012.
-One winner will be chosen from five finalists in each of the following categories: Childcare/Parenting, Cookbook, First Book, Green, Inspirational Memoir, Motivational, Psychology, Relationships, Spiritual, Wellness and Young Adult/Non-Fiction.
+Authors who published a self-improvement book in 2013 (copyright date must correlate).
+The chapteraccepted submissions from June through november 1, 2013.
+One winner will be chosen from five finalists in each of the following categories: Childcare/Parenting, Cookbook, First Book, Green, Inspirational Memoir, Motivational, Psychology, Relationships, Spiritual and Wellness.

 Hall of Fame Members